Vandivier/card-game/README.md

 ## Documentation
 This will eventually be a card game.
 Right now it is pretty much an ng hello world with express on the back end and no db.

+I'm not supporting Chrome right now because it has an issue loading es6-shim.
+I recommend you use Firefox.

 You could call it an EAN stack ;)